Summary

 }

-For this input datatype, you would give the unique identifier of the dashboard to delete, and the name of the associated view.
+For the input, you would give the unique identifier of the dashboard to delete, and the name of the associated view.
 This is described in the table here:

 ParameterTypeRequiredDefaultStabilityDescription